franciscoserrao/SMART/Manuals/InstallationManual.md

 # Installation Manual

-This installation guide constains instructions related to the installation SEMANTIC divided into two different parts: **Kadabra Tool** (Static Analysis component) and the **SEMANTIC Tool** (Dynamic Analysis component).
+The installation guide describes the instructions related to the installation of SEMANTIC divided into two different parts: **Kadabra Weaver Tool** (Static Analysis component) and the **SEMANTIC Desktop App** (Dynamic Analysis component).
 Before installing any of the two, one must ensure that some prerequisites are followed.

-In the first stage, the following software must be installed:
+In the first stage, the following softwares must be installed:

   - [Java SDK](https://www.oracle.com/pt/java/technologies/javase/javase-jdk8-downloads.html)